awsdocs/aws-doc-sdk-examples/javav2/example_code/polly/Readme.md

 Once you set the **CLASSPATH**, you can run a particular example like this:

-	java com.example.ses.SendMessage [email_address] [recipient email address] [subject line]
+	java com.example.polly.PollyDemo

 For systems with bash support.

- ## Testing the Amazon SES Java files
+ ## Testing the Amazon Polly Java files

-You can test the AWS IAM  Java code examples by running a test file named **SendMessageMockTest**.
+You can test the Amazon Polly Java code examples by running a test file named **AWSPollyServiceIntegrationTest**.
 This file uses JUnit 5 to run the JUnit tests and is located in the **src/test/java** folder.
 For more information, see [https://junit.org/junit5/](https://junit.org/junit5/) .

-Unlike the other Java V2 Service examples, this services uses **org.mockito.Mockito.mock** API.
-Mock does not manipulate real Amazon resources.
 You can execute the tests from a Java IDE, such as IntelliJ, or from the command line by using Maven.
 As each test is executed, you can view messages that inform you if the various tests succeed or fail.
 For example, the following message informs you that test 3 passed:

 	Test 3 passed

-Before running these tests, define data members that belong to **SendMessageMockTest**.
-For example, specify the **SUBJECT** value.

 ### Command line
 To execute the JUnit tests from the command line, you can use the following command: